JuGo-CS/Grad-Go-Mad/README.md

 **Updated Feb 2025** - All bugs fixed, standalone JAR ready!

 A fun and engaging Java-based desktop game that simulates the wild journey of being a graduate student.
 Manage your sleep, food, academic goals, and coins while surviving exams, brain rot moments, and other hilarious challenges!

+What are you waiting for?
+Download the latest release and start surviving grad school today!

 ## 📋 Table of Contents
 - [Overview](#overview)